holderlb/Subdue/README.md

 The options, input file format and output are described below.

 #### networkx
-Alternatively, if you work with `networkx`, you can `Subdue.nx_subdue` directly on the graph.
+Alternatively, if you work with `networkx`, you can execute `Subdue.nx_subdue` directly on the graph.
 See function's documentation for details.
 Simple usage is as follows:
 ```python
 from Subdue import nx_subdue